BIG SKY RESORT GUIDE

 Lift lines are short and there's plenty of parking

-Effective winter of 2021/22, a separate pass will be required to ride the Lone Peak Tram.
+Effective winter of 2021/22, a separate pass is required to ride the Lone Peak Tram.
 Details on tram access can be found here.

 Lodging options at the base and in town are limited and expensive